 A Guide to Writing Compelling Product Descriptions That Sell

-The Importance of Writing Compelling Product Descriptions That Sell
+The Importance of Writing Compelling Product Descriptions

 Why Do You Need to Write Better Product Descriptions?

 Two essential tools you have at your disposal to sell your products are product photography and writing product descriptions that convert online consumers.
-An online store has to work extra hard to make the products on your product pages tangible for your customer.
+An online store has to work extra hard to make the products on your product pages tangible for your customers.

 Customers can’t handle your products in person.
 They must make do with a product image or images and powerful product descriptions.
 Unfortunately, many e-commerce sites don’t take this to heart.